matteo14c/HaploCoV/docs/source/haplocov.rst

 Precomputed sets of genomic variants/files can broadly be categorized into 4 main classes:

-| 1. **Highly variable genomes.** These are allelic variants found in at least 25 *highly divergent* genomic sequences (w.r.t the reference strain to which they are assigned).
+| 1. **Highly variable genomes.** These are genomic variants found in at least 25 *highly divergent* genomic sequences (w.r.t the reference strain to which they are assigned).
 These files are stored under the folder: **HighVar**.
 |
 | 2. **Country specific genomic variants.** Genomic variants reaching a frequency of 1% or higher, for at least 15 days in a specific country at any time point from Mon 2019-12-30.
 These files are stored under the folder: **country**.
 |